Check our FAQ list out or send an email to us for any question you might have about your holiday in North Sulawesi!

 The provided voltage in Indonesia is 220-240 V/50 Hz, please note that due mainly to the lack of electricity production, the voltage is not stable and power cut are very frequent, however at Eco DIvers a back up is done using generators.

 Manado is the ideal base from which to explore North Sulawesi, an area of outstanding natural beauty.
 After diving, there are many additional activities for you to enjoy.
 White-water rafting, a relaxing visit to Kali Waterfalls or to a craft center.
 Perhaps a stimulating trek through a lush, primeval rainforest takes your interest or a trip to the paddy fields of Lake Tondano?
 Wander through the markets and absorb the exotic aromas of tropical fruits and spices.
-Arrangements can be made for your excursions to start from Eco Divers Resort Lembeh and Minahasa Lagoon, just ask to our reservation staff.
+Arrangements can be made for your excursions to start from White Sands Lembeh, just ask to our reservation staff or at our office.

 Manado is tropical and so malaria cannot be discounted.
 We suggest you follow your doctor’s advice regarding malaria tablets.
 Officially, North Sulawesi is non-malarial, but if the tablets don’t bother you too much it’s always best to err on the side of caution.
 We also recommend that you spray anti-mosquito spray onto your arms and legs before going out at night.